-- 1. A complete zoning permit application (See Peru Online Resources Page item #zzzz) - 2.
+- 1. A complete zoning permit application (See Peru Online Resources Page item #4) - 2.
+A zoning fee (See Peru online Zoning Resources item #5) - 3.
 A site plan sketch on a copy of a survey or a satellite photo of their lot.
-(See Peru Online Resources Page item #zzzz) - 3.
-A written request for a variance that includes the following: - A brief description of the subject property and proposed land development. - A reference to the dimensional standard from which the applicant is seeking a variance. - The specific modification that the applicant is requesting. - A narrative addressing each of the criteria that the Zoning Board of Adjustment will use to decide whether to approve the variance in section 522. - 4.
+(See Peru Online Resources Page item #6) - 4.
+A written request for a variance that includes the following: - A brief description of the subject property and proposed land development. - A reference to the dimensional standard from which the applicant is seeking a variance. - The specific modification that the applicant is requesting. - A narrative addressing each of the criteria that the Zoning Board of Adjustment will use to decide whether to approve the variance in section 517. - 5.
 If the applicant is requesting a waiver from the setback from a state highway, notice of the hearing must be sent to the Vermont Secretary of Transportation.